BackTracker::HitCollectionPurity and BackTracker::HitCollectionEfficiency are very slow

 My memory is hazy, but I think the other methods wind up having to do almost as much work, but then only give you back the info for the reco object you asked for.
 Short of a significant amount of caching in BackTracker (which has already grown complicated) I'm not sure what can be done about that.
 Putting warnings on the functions in doxygen would probably be a good idea though.

-#4 Updated by Brian Rebel over 5 years ago
+#4 Updated by Brian Rebel about 6 years ago

 Thanks.
 I see some obvious problems in HitCollectionEfficiency that should improve things, like not making the HitToTrackIDE map multiple times and not copying the hits over and over again.

 Why don't we we just take the faster algorithm from your method for finding purity and efficiency, stick that in the current methods and then have the SlicesToMCTruth call those?
 Then everyone would have faster algorithms.

-#5 Updated by Christopher Backhouse over 5 years ago
+#5 Updated by Christopher Backhouse about 6 years ago

 I only see us fetching the hit into a Ptr, which is a waste but not a big one.
 We do call HitToTrackIDE twice for each hit, which is once too many.
 I suspect that most of the time is manipulating the maps in those nested loops though.